codewithzichao/codewithzichao/README.md

 **codewithzichao/codewithzichao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-🥰I’m currently majoring in computer technology at Peking University.
-The specific research areas that i'm interested in are NLP(NER\Relation Extraction\Multimodal Machine Translation etc) and Recommendation(Match\CTR Prediction).🥳
+🥳I’m currently majoring in computer technology at Peking University.
+The specific research areas that i'm interested in are NLP(NER\Relation Extraction\Multimodal Machine Translation etc) and Recommendation(Match\CTR Prediction).😋

  <a href="https://github.com/codewithzichao">